putyourlightson/craft-blitz/README.md

 ## Settings

+### Enable Caching

+With this setting enabled, Blitz will begin caching pages according to your include/exclude URI patterns.
+Disable this setting to prevent Blitz from caching any new pages.

+### Warm Cache Automatically

+Whether the cache should automatically be warmed after clearing.
+With this setting enabled, Blitz will create a queue job to automatically visit pages whose cache has been cleared in the background.
+Disabling this setting may make sense if your site is very large and has many related elements.

 ### Query String Caching

-URLs with query strings will be cached according to the selected option in the "Query String Caching" setting  as follows:
+URLs with query strings will be cached according to the selected option in the “Query String Caching” setting as follows:

-- `Do not cache URLs with query strings`: URLs with query strings (anything following a `?` in a URL) will not be cached.
+#### Do not cache URLs with query strings

+URLs with query strings (anything following a `?` in a URL) will not be cached.
 Use when query parameters dynamically affect a page's output and should therefore never be cached.

-- `Cache URLs with query strings as unique pages`: URLs with query strings will be cached as unique pages, so `domain.com/`, `domain.com/?=1` and `domain.com/?p=2` will be cached separately.
+#### Cache URLs with query strings as unique pages

+URLs with query strings will be cached as unique pages, so `domain.com/`, `domain.com/?=1` and `domain.com/?p=2` will be cached separately.
 Use when query parameters affect a page’s output in a deterministic way and can therefore be cached as unique pages.

-- `Cache URLs with query strings as the same page`: URLs with query strings will be cached as the same page, so `domain.com/`, `domain.com/?&utm_source=twitter` and `domain.com/?&utm_source=facebook` will all be cached with the output.
+#### Cache URLs with query strings as the same page

+URLs with query strings will be cached as the same page, so `domain.com/`, `domain.com/?&utm_source=twitter` and `domain.com/?&utm_source=facebook` will all be cached with the output.
 Use when query parameters do not affect a page’s output and can therefore be cached as the same page.

+### Concurrency

+The max number of multiple concurrent requests to use when warming the cache.
+The higher the number, the faster the cache will be warmed and the more server processing will be required.
+A number between 5 and 20 is recommended.

-### URI Patterns
+### Included/Excluded URI Patterns

+The URI patterns to include or exclude when caching.
+Blitz will only cache pages whose URI matches the UIR patterns, giving you fine-grain control over what is cached.

 URI patterns use PCRE regular expressions.
 Below are some common use cases.
 You can reference the full syntax [here](http://php.net/manual/en/reference.pcre.pattern.syntax.php).